felixge/node-romulus/README.md

 romulus natively supports
 [github flavored markdown](https://github.com/isaacs/github-flavored-markdown)
 for page files.
-Using markdown is as easy as creating a file called a file with a `.md` extension: `pages/markdown-rocks.md` and adding some markdown to it:
+Using markdown is as easy as creating a file with a `.md` extension like `pages/markdown-rocks.md` and adding some markdown to it:

 ```html
 <% this.layout = 'default'; %>